nikitavoloboev/data/focusing/rules.md

 - Comment over all mappings in vimrc itself.
 - Only add things that are essential to me and what I actually use.

+## Twitter

+- [Top](https://twitter.com/nikitavoloboev/lists/top) should include posts with **highest** value to me.
+Put other profiles into other lists appropriately.
+Don't keep `top` too big.
+Top & [Software](https://twitter.com/nikitavoloboev/lists/software) are the two of my most used lists.

 ## Spotify